zattoo/auto-reviewers/README.md

 `JSON string`

 Optional.
-Record, with `label` keys and glob path values.
+Record, with `label` keys and regex path values.
 If a specified label is added to a PR, the action will assign reviewers according to the map.

 ## Where to see Information